 Outpatient Opioid Addiction Rehab and Recovery

-Addiction Outreach Clinic (AOC) is an outpatient clinic practice that specializes in opioid addiction treatment with eight locations in Ohio and Pennsylvania.
+Addiction Outreach Clinic (AOC) is an outpatient clinic practice that specializes in opioid addiction treatment with seven locations in Ohio and Pennsylvania.
 AOC provides a professional, caring and safe environment, which ensures the best possible outcome for our patients.

 AOC was founded in 2007 by Dr. Nicholas Atanasoff who saw the rising heroin and pain medication addiction epidemic in Ohio and Pennsylvania and understood the need for a results-driven, realistic treatment approach for patients based on their lifestyle, work commitments and other responsibilities.